 Experience Delhi as the nation’s capital by visiting one of the international centres.
 New Delhi has over 170 diplomatic missions, including embassies, consulates, and high commissions, and many have their own cultural centres.

-You don’t need to be a citizen or part of the diplomatic community to visit most of them.
 Besides hosting their own festivals and events, lots offer classes.
 You can sign up for taekwondo at the Korean Cultural Centre or Spanish at the Instituto Cervantes, for example.

 Some of the larger diplomatic cultural centres are: